yuehu99/Genen/README.md

    cd Genen

 ## Data
-All data files are stored in the Data directory.
+All data files are stored in the GNN directory.
 Ensure that the data is correctly placed before running the notebooks.
 ## Contact
 For any questions or inquiries, please contact yuhu@salud.unm.edu.